 The internal workings of the speedometer with the face removed.
 Before installing the outer gear use a center punch to gentle tap the odometer shaft out.
 You only want to remove this shaft just far enough to remove the lead gear.
 Install the new lead gear in place and use a large pair of channel lock pliers to gently press the odometer shaft through the new lead gear.
 You do not want to squeeze this together to tightly as the assembly must still be able to spin freely.
-Now install the outer gear
+Now install the outer gear using the channel lock pliers.

-Reinstall the odometer face and just tighten the screws until they touch the face.
+Reinstall the odometer face and just tighten the screws until the screws just touch the face plate.
+Excessive tightening will damage the face of the screw.

 When reinstalling the Speedo needle, make sure you gently push down evenly on the center hub of the needle.
-Once it is on firm enough, lock the speed cup (need to have a picture of the rear of the speedometer to further finish the how to repair) and gently rotate the speedometer needle until you have the needle lined up with the mark you made earlier.
+Once it is on firm enough, lock the speed cup and gently rotate the speedometer needle until you have the needle lined up with the mark you made earlier.

 Once everything is back together, also gently recompress the trim ring around the back of the Speedo housing.
 You could use a black permanent marker to cover any scratches.
 Plug the unit back into the dash and reinsert into your gauge opening.
 Hopefully all is now re-recording miles.